Identify24/AndroidSdk/README.md

 # Gradle
 To get a Git project into your build:

 Step 1.
-Add the JitPack repository to your build file
+Add the Gitlab repository to your build file

 Add it in your root build.gradle at the end of repositories: